IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 These will:

 * validate the incoming token to make sure it is coming from a trusted issuer
-* validate that the token is valid to be used with this api (aka scope)
+* validate that the token is valid to be used with this api (aka audience)

 Update `Startup` to look like this::